Women Leaders of the Bible: Miriam, Sister of Moses

 REFLECT:

-The best way you can help lead your family is to make sure you are growing spiritually.
-This growth will give you the wisdom and strength you need for leading your children.
+The best way you can lead others is to make sure you are growing spiritually.
+This growth will give you the wisdom and strength you need for leading other believers.

 REMEMBER:

 Find role models to emulate, and be a role model to emulate.
-“As iron sharpens iron, so one person sharpens another” (Proverbs 27:17 niv).
+“As iron sharpens iron, so one person sharpens another” (Proverbs 27:17)

 Leave a comment